BIOLOGY FOR LIFE

 For example:

-• There is no significant difference between the numbers rolled on the die; the differences seen between numbers may be due to chance and sampling error.
+• There is no significant difference between the phenotypes of the offspring as expected by the Punnett grid and the observed phenotypes in the offspring; any differences seen between observed and expected numbers may be due to chance or sampling error.

 "There is a significant difference between what was observed and what was expected; the differences between observed and expected is likely not due to chance or sampling error."